labgem/microscope-user-doc/docs/content/compgenomics/integrons.rst

 IntegronFinder predictions are available through the **Comparative Genomics** section, in the main navigation menu.

 What is the 'Integron clusters' table?
 --------------------------------------------------------

 This table enumerates all integron clusters predicted for the selected organism and its replicons.

 .. image:: img/integronFinder_prediction.png

-IntegronFinder identifies 3 types of integrons complete, CALIN and In0.
-* Complete integrons include an integrase and at least one attC site
-* The In0 elements are composed of an integron integrase and no attC sites
-* The clusters of attC sites lacking integron-integrases (CALIN) are composed of at least two attC sites.